pommelstrike/pom360_camera/docs/readme.md

 A mechanical analysis of the **3D-printed Planetary Cycloidal Hub Gearbox**, an "RV"-style
-reducer: its two-stage architecture and physics, measured part geometry, materials, and a planned test programme.
+reducer: its two-stage architecture and physics, measured part geometry, materials, and a planned test program.
 It is the engineering companion to [02-motor-drive-gears.md](02-motor-drive-gears.md) (installation on a NEMA 17) and [rv-gearbox-hardware.md](rv-gearbox-hardware.md) (bearing/fastener bill of materials).